lukilukeskywalker/GmailAutoCongrats/README.md

 <h1>What else can be done</h1>

 Well I guess we could connect the app with my calendar and make it congrat someone if it is someones birthday.
 But first, I usually don't save my friends birthday on my calendar, and secondly, for those I do save his birthday, I like to make something special (or at least I try)
 <p></p>I could also make it "special" with a script, but I don't trust for example the Google Photos filtering and grouping algorithm.
 I mean...
-It looks nice, but some pics are private, and I wouldn't trust a script or program to distinguish from private pics to public pics
+It looks nice, but some pics are private, and I wouldn't trust a script or program to distinguish from what is private and what is public